 The more we hear about the potential "Originals" spinoff, the more interested we are.

-Although the project is still in development and hasn't yet been ordered to series, "Vampire Diaries" and "Originals" creator Julie Plec hasn't been shy about sharing her ideas.
+Although the project is "Vampire Diaries" and "Originals" creator Julie Plec hasn't been shy about sharing her ideas.
 She recently chatted with Variety about "The Originals" ending, and she had plenty to say about where a follow-up series could go, too.

 The spinoff is, as Plec describes it, "a nugget of hope that lives in the recesses of [her] mind," but it sounds like it's one worth mining.
 The story would center on Hope Mikaelson (now played by Danielle Rose Russell), a teen girl with Original vampires, werewolves, hybrids, and even witches in her family lineage.
 That would makes her one complicated -- not to mention powerful -- protagonist.